Ehab311/Marine-Life/README.md

 ### 2.3 Few-Shot Learning with Siamese Networks

-#### 2.3.1 Cloning Darknet Repository
+#### 2.3.1 Generating Image Triplets

-The Darknet repository, containing the necessary code for training Siamese networks, is cloned from the official source.
+Image triplets are created to train the Siamese network, comprising anchor, positive, and negative images.

-#### 2.3.2 Compiling Darknet
+#### 2.3.2 Preprocessing Image Triplets

-Darknet is compiled to prepare for training the Siamese networks.
+The image triplets are preprocessed, including resizing and normalization.

-#### 2.3.3 Training Siamese Networks
+#### 2.3.3 Creating Siamese Network Model

-Siamese networks are trained using the Darknet framework to perform few-shot learning tasks.
+A Siamese network model is defined, consisting of shared weights and two identical subnetworks.

-## 3. License
+#### 2.3.4 Training Siamese Network

-[Include license information here]
+The Siamese network is trained on the prepared image triplets.

-## 4. Acknowledgements
+#### 2.3.5 Evaluation of Siamese Network

-[Include acknowledgements here]
+The trained Siamese network is evaluated using validation images to assess its performance in few-shot learning tasks.